Call of Juarez: Concentration modes

-All four games feature some kind of slow-motion attack, aka "Concentration mode".
+All four games feature some kind of slow-motion attack, "Concentration mode".
 In the original game, the player can activate concentration mode when playing as Ray.
 During combat, when he draws either handgun, concentration mode is automatically activated, and the game goes into slow motion, with two targeting reticles appearing on either side of the screen, each moving towards the centre.
 The player cannot control the movement of either reticle, nor can they move the character during concentration mode, but they can control the positioning of the screen, allowing them to manoeuvre Ray's stance to shoot when the reticles pass over an enemy.

 In Bound in Blood, there are three types of concentration modes, which are available once the player has filled their concentration meter by killing enemies.
 In Ray's mode, once slow motion begins, Ray is free to rotate 360 degrees from a fixed position.
 If the crosshairs pass over an enemy, that enemy will be "tagged".
 Once the time is up, Ray automatically fires at all tagged enemies with near-perfect accuracy.
 In Thomas's concentration mode, the crosshairs automatically move from visible enemy to visible enemy, pausing on each one momentarily.
 As the crosshairs move, the player must hold down the fire button, and when the crosshairs pause, the player must pull back on the analog stick or mouse to fire at the target.
 The third type of concentration mode is dual concentration, which happens automatically at certain points of the game, always at doorways.
 Ray and Thomas simultaneously burst into the room, and the game goes into slow motion, operating in the same manner as Ray's concentration mode from the first game.